-Plum Pudding Recipe is an old fashioned fruitcake of the eighteenth century made with fruits, nuts, spices and brandy, steamed on top of the stove in a dutch oven.
+Plum Pudding Recipe is an old fashion fruitcake of the 18th century made with fruits, nuts, spices and brandy, steamed on top of the stove in a dutch oven, to celebrate Christmas.

-However, it is hard to find because meats most often arrive at the retail grocer, cut, trimmed, prepackaged, and ready to sell.
+Many recipes still list suet (beef fat) but, it's hard to find because meats most often arrive at the retail grocer, trimmed, packaged and ready to sell.

 This Plum Pudding Recipe uses butter, instead.